kubernetes/test-infra/kettle/README.md

 stores them in a local SQLite database, and outputs newline-delimited JSON files for import into BigQuery.

-Results are stored in the [k8s-gubernator:build BigQuery dataset](https://bigquery.cloud.google.com/dataset/k8s-gubernator:build), which is publicly accessible.
+Results are stored in the [k8s-gubernator:build BigQuery dataset][Big Query Tables], which is publicly accessible.

 # Deploying